 While buying EVs tend to carry a higher purchase price tag, they can be much less expensive over the lifetime of ownership.
 Check out special tax credits offered in your state as well as green auto loans to save money on an eco-friendly vehicle.

 Sarah Foster, senior U.S. economy reporter at Bankrate, explains that “The Fed is fast-tracking its hikes to borrowing costs as consumers feel the biggest inflationary hit to their purchasing power in 40 years.”
-With the benchmark rate now set at 1.50-1.75, this inflationary hit is going to hit consumers in ways that Americans have not had to deal with since the early ’90s.
+With the benchmark rate now set at a range of 3-3.25 percent, this inflationary hit is going to hit consumers in ways that Americans have not had to deal with since the early ’90s.

 “Policymakers haven’t hiked interest rates by more than the standard quarter-point multiple times in one year since 1994,” says Foster.
 “And when it’s all said and done, the Fed could end up hiking rates this year by the most since the ’80s.
 All of that means, Fed policy won’t be remembered this year by how many rate hikes — but by how many percentage points rates rise.”